Nistof/ping-pong_league/README.md

 ### neDB

 neDB is a persistent noSQL database and its API is a subset of MongoDB's.
-It is quite easy to use and really effichient.
+It is quite easy to use and really efficient.

 ### eslint